AudiTranscribe/AudiTranscribe/README.md

 # Installation

+Currently, the only supported platforms for AudiTranscribe are Windows and macOS.
+We are working on a Linux port.

 ## Using An Installer

-Currently, the only installers available are for Windows and macOS.

 ### Windows